 Why should it only be adults who get to save themselves from shoulder and back pain?
 There are a range of golf push carts designed specifically for juniors, chief among them Clicgear’s Rovic RV3J.

-Available in five colours – blue, black, lime, orange and white – the RV3J is made using the same aluminium and airless tires as Clicgear’s 3.5+, making it extremely lightweight and robust.
+Available in five colors – blue, black, lime, orange and white – the RV3J is made using the same aluminium and airless tires as Clicgear’s 3.5+, making it extremely lightweight and robust.

 It also features a bag-on folding design, so the cart can be folded to 13.5” x 14.5” x 31” while keeping the golf bag attached.
 Meanwhile, the foot brake is easy to use to keep the cart in place.